Applications for students starting in September 2026 will open in March 2026.

 We’ll use information collected within your application form to confirm eligibility for this scholarship.
 Not all eligible students will be invited to interview.

-We use additional criteria to shortlist applicants, including:
+We use additional information to shortlist applicants, including:

 - a care leaver or care-experienced student;